zyguel/DSA-SUMMER-2024/README.md

 ## BEST IDE FOR RUNNING THIS REPOSITORY

-**The IDE is already within this repository called Dev-C++ this version and fork are one of the rarest IDE that could run .dev extensions**
+**The IDE is right here [Dev-C++](https://nchc.dl.sourceforge.net/project/orwelldevcpp/Setup%20Releases/Dev-Cpp%205.11%20TDM-GCC%204.9.2%20Setup.exe?viasf=1) called Dev-C++ this version and fork are one of the rarest IDE that could run .dev extensions**
 But you are free to use any IDE but when making a project focus only on main.c, SOMETHING.c and SOMETHING.h

 ## THIS REPOSITORY IS FREE TO DISTRIBUTE AND MODIFY EVEN WITHOUT MY CONSENT